Looking to Transform your Workspace?

 The benefits of fresh air are numerous.
 20% of the air we breathe is used by the brain; so having fresh air ultimately leads to clearer thinking, focus and concentration.
 Studies have also proven that oxygenated blood can significantly elevate brain serotonin synthesis.
 This in turn can elevate a sense of happiness and well-being in the workplace.
 In fact, a Harvard study of 7 US cities found that doubling the acceptable rate of ventilation in office buildings led to an 8% increase in employee productivity.

 Breathing fresh air has other health benefits.
 Viruses and bacteria have a reduced survival rate when air is constantly circulating.
 Conversely, it thrives indoors where the air is warm and humid.
-Low-quality indoor air can lead to various ailments including headaches, fatigue, and sometimes chronic illness, such as allergies and respiratory illnesses.
+Low-quality indoor air can lead to various ailments, including headaches, fatigue, and sometimes chronic illnesses, such as allergies and respiratory diseases.

 Here are a couple of ideas for designing your office to maximise fresh air: